 We’re going to the Carnival celebrations in Venice!
 This will be my 4th trip to Venice but never have I been during the Carnival so I am very

-Read all about my March month and trip to Venice here.
+Read all about my March month and a trip to Venice here.

 When I was planning my solo trip to Jordan, I came across some blogs and documentations about Lebanon.
 And low and behold, I booked a return flight to Beirut.
 At the moment, I don’t know yet how to spend my 12 days in Lebanon, but I’m sure I’ll figure something out in the first months of 2019.